CardioBench: Do Echocardiography Foundation Models Generalize Beyond the Lab?: Reproducibility

 Each ultrasound video $V \in \Re^{T \times H \times W }$ is represented by 16 consecutive frames, normalized and resized to $224 \times 224$, yielding $X \in \Re^{16 \times 224 \times 224}$.
 A video encoder $f_\theta$ produces an embedding $z_{v}=f_\theta(X) \in \Re^{d}$, while a text prompt $P$ is mapped by a text encoder $g_\theta$ into $z_{p}=g_\theta(P) \in \Re^{d}$.
 For models originally designed for single images, we extend them to videos by computing predictions frame-wise and reporting the mean of the outputs across the 16 frames.

 \textbf{Zero-shot evaluation.} For classification, we define one prompt per class ($P_{1}, \dots, P_{k}$) and predict using cosine similarity: $\hat{y} = \arg\max_{c} \cos(z_{v}, z_{p_c}).$ This $\arg\max$ rule avoids dataset-specific thresholds, ensuring a calibration-free and reproducible evaluation.
 For regression tasks, we follow \cite{christensen2024vision} by constructing prompts with numerical values over a predefined range.
 Predictions are obtained by aggregating frame-wise similarities (median of the top 20\% per frame, averaged across frames).
-Prompt templates and robustness checks are detailed in Appendix~\ref{app:prompts}.
+Prompt templates are detailed in Section~\ref{app:prompts}.

-\textbf{Probing.} We assess the quality of the learned representations applying two lightweight classifiers directly on the embedding space.
+\textbf{Probing.} We assess the quality of the learned representations by applying two lightweight classifiers directly on the embedding space.
 First, we perform linear probing by freezing the model’s parameters and training a linear classifier on top of the embeddings.
 Linear probing tests whether the information needed for a task is linearly accessible.
-Second, for view classification task, we apply $k$-nearest neighbor (kNN) classification directly in the embedding space.
+Second, for the view classification task, we apply $k$-nearest neighbor (kNN) classification directly in the embedding space.
 Unlike linear probing, kNN evaluates whether local structure in the embedding space naturally reflects clinically meaningful view categories.
 By combining linear probing for global linear separability with kNN for local structure, we obtain complementary insights into how foundation models encode clinical information.

 Training is carried out using the AdamW optimizer on the linear head only using a learning rate of 1e-4 with a weight decay of 1e-2.
 We use a batch size of 64, applying cross-entropy loss for classification tasks and mean squared error (MSE) loss for regression tasks.
 Early stopping is applied on the validation split to prevent overfitting.
 All experiments are conducted on an NVIDIA RTX A6000 GPU.